atsixian/comp303-sample/README.md

 `drawing`: diagrams

-`src`: each package corresponds to each question
+`src`: each package corresponds to a question

 I skipped functionalities for `Machine` in `vending_machine`.